dvygolov/MediaBatchScripts/README.md

 ### Gif To Video Conversion

 - gif2mp4.bat
-- gif2mp4c.bat
 - gif2webm.bat

 If you don't know - GIF is EVIL!
 It weighs A LOT, video is much-much better.
 So use these scripts to convert your GIF-files to MP4 or to WebM formats.
-Why are there two scripts for MP4?
-Cause sometimes the first one doesn't work well.
-In that case use the second one.
-Easy!

 ### Make Unique Files